pdb-94/miguel/README.md

 RE = Renewable energies &emsp; ES = Energy storage &emsp; DG = Diesel generator

 The figure displays the dispatch strategies for all system components.
-If a system component is noot added to the system this component will be skipped in the dispatch.
+If a system component is not added to the system, this component will be skipped in the dispatch.

 #### System evaluation
 The two key parameters for the system evaluation are the Levelized Cost of Energy (LCOE) in US$/kWh and the CO2-emissions [t] over the system lifetime.